buley/personal/src/content/biases.md

 # Cognitive Biases: A Manifesto for Mastery

-> *"The first principle is that you must not fool yourself — and you are the easiest person to fool."* — Richard Feynman
+> *"The first principle is that you must not fool yourself -- and you are the easiest person to fool."* -- Richard Feynman

-> *"It is the mark of an educated mind to be able to entertain a thought without accepting it." — Aristotle*
+> *"It is the mark of an educated mind to be able to entertain a thought without accepting it." -- Aristotle*

 *The mind is not just a tool; it's the master tool that shapes all others.
-Controlling your biases doesn't eliminate them—it weaponizes them.*
+Controlling your biases doesn't eliminate them--it weaponizes them.*

-I know that **my mind is my strongest weapon—but every weapon has its weaknesses.**
+I know that **my mind is my strongest weapon--but every weapon has its weaknesses.**

 Cognitive biases are not just flaws in thinking; they are **predictable patterns** that can be understood, leveraged, or corrected.